linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Equity Models and Valuation/Dividend Discount Models.md

 (5), the estimated price at the end of 2006 is negative, which doesn't make sense.
 Therefore, there are some cases in which it is inappropriate to use the constant rate DDM.

 The potential for misvaluation using the constant rate DDM is highlighted by Fogler (1988) in his illustration using ABC prior to its being taken over by Capital Cities in 1985.
-He estimated the value of ABC stock to be  $53.88, which was less than its market price at the time (of$ 64) and less than the 121 paid per share by Capital Cities.
+He estimated the value of ABC stock to be  \$53.88, which was less than its market price at the time (of\$ 64) and less than the 121 paid per share by Capital Cities.

 # MULTIPHASE DIVIDEND DISCOUNT MODELS